Example - Grouping fields

 the normal content editor.
 The

-index file access the field data from the SDK and
+index file accesses the field data from the SDK and

 Field module contains the logic for individual fields.

-The core logic of the extension is defined in the state module.
-It is built
+The core logic of the app is defined in the state module.
+It

-be changed when those actions happen.
-This state is stored in localstorage, and
+when those actions happen.
+This state is stored in localstorage,

-This extension is intended more as a demo than a production ready feature.
+This app is intended as a demo rather than as a production ready feature.
 It currently has some limitations,

 - The field group configuration is stored in the browsers local state.
 This means it can easily be lost, and is hard to share.

 - It has not undergone the same level of testing and validation as core Contentful features.